 Priority areas for funding by the CCEMC are aligned with Alberta’s Climate Change Strategy and include:

-The mandate of the CCEMC as a climate change fund is to establish or participate in funding initiatives that reduce GHG emissions or improve our ability to adapt to climate change.
+The mandate of the CCEMC as a clean technology fund is to establish or participate in funding initiatives that reduce GHG emissions or improve our ability to adapt to climate change.

 The mission of the CCEMC is to achieve actual and sustainable reductions in greenhouse gas emissions and facilitate climate change adaptation by stimulating transformative change through investments in climate change knowledge, clean technology solutions, and operational deployment.

-The CCEMC intends to manage its resources as a portfolio of projects with a wide spectrum of investments.
+The CCEMC intends to manage its resources as a portfolio of climate change projects with a wide spectrum of investments.
 In doing so, the CCEMC will consider funding projects at all levels of the innovation chain, from early stages to commercialization.
 Attracting the entrepreneur (pull strategy) and advancing technology and deployment (push strategy) will be equally important.